-Whenever I meet with patients for the first time, I always ask them to “take me through a typical day” describing the foods they eat and meal patterns they follow.
+Whenever we meet with clients for the first time, we always ask them: “take me through a typical day” describing the foods they eat and meal patterns they follow.

 “Well I’m not of a breakfast person…”